-If you’re a teacher or principal, you can inquire, investigate or study, with support provided for you and your school or kura.
+If you’re a teacher or principal, you can enquire, investigate or study, with support provided for you and your school or kura.

 We provide study awards so teachers and principals can complete part-time or full-time study in an educational priority area, improve their proficiency in te reo Māori me ōna tikanga and develop their skills as a bilingual or immersion teacher, complete a relevant Guidance Counsellor qualification, or take paid leave to train as a Reading Recovery Tutor.